Brightspace/d2l-telemetry-browser-client/README.md

 yarn run test
 ```

-This library builds a de-umdified browserify bundle that is exposed on the global object as `d2lTelemetryBrowserClient`.

 ### Publishing

-The Travis CI build on master branch will bump the version of the library, publish the dist/ bundle to the CDN and commit an updated `./d2l-telemetry-browser-client.html` html import file referencing the CDN library back to the repo.

-Refer to `./update.sh` and `./travis.yml` for details on how this publish process works.

 You can control the level of version bump by including either `[increment major]` or `[increment patch]` in your commit message.
 By default it will increment minor.